clown 2 – the red nose, the smallest mask in the world

 How does all this sound to you?
 Crazy?
 A bit odd?
 Interesting?
 Intriguing?
 Confusing?
 Normal?

-In the field I work in, nonviolent education for social change, it is normal.
+In the field I work in, education for nonviolent social change, it is normal, or at least not out of the ordinary.
 In fact I know many of the games and activities we do in clown class.
-They come from the tradition of improv, games for actors, popular education and more.
-But in clown class they are framed differently or the learning objective is different.
+They come from the traditions of improv, games for actors, popular education and more.
+But in clown class they are framed differently and the learning objectives are adapted to the context.

 Both of those exercises felt very familiar to me, and I got a lot of joy out of doing them.
 So often I am on the other end of the exercise, facilitating the learning.